 Two health insurance carriers - Blue Cross Blue Shield of Vermont and MVP Health Care - are offering nine plans each in Vermont Health Connect.
 Rates in Vermont’s exchange are the fifth highest in the nation, due in part to the low number of carriers participating, and also to the fact that Vermont has the second-oldest population in the country and utilizes community rating, with no variation in premiums based on age.

 Vermont’s 2012 Act 171 required that all existing individual and small group policies terminate at the end of 2013 and be replaced with ACA compliant plans.
 Unfortunately, Vermont’s exchange was plagued with technological difficulties and was still not operational as of the beginning of November, a full month into open enrollment.
 As a result, Governor Shumlin opted at the end of October to utilize a contingency plan that was built into Act 171, allowing for existing policies to be extended into 2014 in order to avoid lapses in coverage.
-The Governor has said that existing individual and small group policies may be extended until March 31, 2014, and residents have until that time to enroll in a policy through Vermont Health Connect.
+The Governor allowed existing individual and small group policies to be extended until March 31, 2014, and residents had until that time to enroll in a policy through Vermont Health Connect.